Your One-Stop Shop for Community Well-being

-The Grand County Rural Health Network is exploring the possibility of establishing a centralized building for government and nonprofit social services, businesses, and other community uses and resources.
-We started thinking about this concept over twenty years ago!
-Many community needs assessments have supported a Resource Hub as a potential solution.
-The big picture concept is to relocate or incorporate community services and businesses into this centralized Hub.
+The Grand County Rural Health Network is exploring the development of a centralized building that would bring together government and nonprofit social services, businesses, and other community resources.
+This idea has been in discussion for over twenty years, and multiple community needs assessments have identified a Resource Hub as a promising solution to better meet local needs.
+The goal is simple: bring essential community services together in one place to improve access, coordination, and efficiency.

-From July to November 2023, the Network conducted a Phase I planning process to re-engage and understand the level of support for a Centralized building in the community.
-We worked with The Steadman Group, a Colorado-based consulting firm with expertise in community health, behavioral health, and collaborative building concepts and implementation.
-The Steadman Group created a findings report based on Phase I planning.
-Please scroll down for summary findings and the full report.
-Phase II plans include Partner Commitments, Feasibility Study, a Business Plan, Fundraising Plan, and Community Engagement Plan.
+The Network conducted a Phase 1 planning process to re-engage the community and assess current levels of interest and support for a centralized building.
+We worked in partnership with The Steadman Group, a Colorado-based consulting firm with expertise in community health, behavioral health, and collaborative building models and implementation.
+The Steadman Group produced a findings report summarizing input, themes, and recommendations from Phase 1.
+A summary and the full report are available below.

 If you would like to stay informed on the planning process, please sign up for email updates by clicking the link below.